Nsustain/.github/README.md

   <b>CREDITS</b>
 </p>

-We didn't have to design our logo ourselves, thanks to `@realvjy`, who published the owl on [illlustrations.co](https://illlustrations.co/) and made it open-source.
-Thank you, `@realvjy`!
+Thank you `@realvjy` for designing this logo at [illlustrations.co](https://illlustrations.co/) and making it open-source.

 Our project name `CODERS FOR EARTH` was added by using a vector-graphics editor called
 [Boxy SVG](https://boxy-svg.com/),